KnownStormChaser/master-weather-api-list/templates/api-entry-template.md

 ---

 ## Field definitions

+### Based in — where the provider is from
+The provider's home country, and the city and state/province where known.
+List as much as you can confirm (e.g. `Cupertino, California, USA`); fall back to country alone (e.g. `Germany`) when the rest isn't documented, and omit the field entirely if even the country is unclear.

+This is the operator's origin, **not** where its forecasts are most accurate — that's the separate **Geographic strength** field.
+A provider based in one country often forecasts best for another (or globally), so the two are kept distinct.

 ### Access model — how you get in the door
 This is recorded separately from price because it's usually the most decision-relevant detail and changes far less often than dollar figures.